-Since this technology only operates underwater, developers have great fear over the effects in can cause to the marine life.
+Since this technology only operates underwater, developers have great fear over the effects it can cause to marine life.
 The vibrations produced from the rotating turbines may, in a significant way, interrupt and affect marine life movement and ecosystem.
 This poses a great danger to all inhabitants underwater, specifically at the plant location.

 - Long Gestation Periods

 While this power plant can be of a huge benefit commercially, it requires a lot of time in order to produce efficient and reliable electricity.
 If we also consider its installation costs, then this would even take a much longer gestation period.
-Specifically, the tidal power plant can only effectively generate power during the low of tide and ebb of tide.
+Specifically, the tidal power plant can only effectively generate power during the low tide and ebb of the tide.

 - Effectiveness Issues